Healthdirect Free Australian health advice you can count on.

 • lose their appetite or vomit

-Sometimes, the pressure in the middle ear can cause the ear drum to burst.
-If it does, the pain may improve straight away and you will see yellow fluid coming from the ear.
+Sometimes, the pressure in the middle ear can cause the eardrum to burst.
+If it does, the pain may improve straight away.
+You will see yellow fluid coming from the ear.
+A burst eardrum usually heals on its own.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.